Achaemenid architecture: History

 The edifice has survived the test of time for some 2,500 years.
 After the Arab invasion of Persia and collapse of the Sasanian Empire, Arab armies wanted to destroy this historical artifact, on the basis that it was not in congruence to their Islamic tenets, but quick thinking on the part of the local Persians prevented this disaster.
 The Persians renamed the tomb, and presented it to the invading army as the tomb of King Solomon's mother.
 It is likely that the inscription was lost at this time.

 Mohammad Reza Pahlavi (Shah of Iran), the last official monarch of Persia, during his 2,500 year celebration of the Persian Empire paid significant homage to the Achaemenid kings and specially Cyrus the Great.
-Just as Alexander the Great before him, the Shah of Iran wanted to appeal to Cyrus's legacy to legitimize his own rule by extension.
-Shah of Iran however was generally interested in protection of imperial historical artifacts.
+Many suspected that, just as Alexander the Great before him, the Shah of Iran wanted to appeal to Cyrus's legacy to legitimize his own rule by extension.
+The Shah of Iran, however, was generally interested in protection of Persian imperial historical artifacts.

 After the Iranian Revolution, the tomb of Cyrus the Great survived the initial chaos and vandalism propagated by the Islamic revolutionary hardliners who equated Persian imperial historical artifacts with the late Shah of Iran.
 There are allegations of the tomb being in danger of damage from the construction of the Sivand Dam on river Polvar (located in the province of Pars) and water related damage, but there is no official acknowledgement of this claim.
 United Nations recognizes the tomb of Cyrus the Great and Pasargadae as a UNESCO World Heritage site.